 Besu Feleke is the Treasurer and Financial Consultant to Friends of Angola and Co-founder of United Transition Network.
 Besu has 15 years combined experience in Banking, Management, Business Development, International Business, Non-Profit Organizations and Financial Advising.
 For the past 8 years, he has been working as a Banking Professional assisting businesses with capital formation and consultation where he managed a portfolio up to $40 million.
 During this time, Besu has also dedicated himself to teaching young students, entrepreneurs and low income families financial literacy and money management.
 Feleke holds an M.S. in Conflict Analysis and Resolution from George Mason University, a B.S in History from Radford University and a B.A. in Sociology from The American College of Greece.

 Rifat Shafiq is the Research and Grant Assistant at Friends of Angola.
 Prior to this, she worked at nonprofit organizations that provide direct representation to underprivileged communities.
 Ms. Shafiq completed her LL.M.
 From American University with specialization in Human Rights Law.
 She dreams of a world where there is no poverty and discrimination.
 She strongly believes that we can heal the world and make it a better place.
 She loves to read, travel and try out new cuisine.

 Sedrick de Carvalho

-Sedrick de Carvalho is a journalist and permanent consultant with FoA.
+Sedrick de Carvalho is the Director of Radio Angola, a journalist and permanent consultant with FoA.
 He holds a law degree from Jean Piaget University and works for a weekly private newspaper – Folha 8 and Observatório da Imprensa.
 Mr. Sedrick is also an activist and one of the 17 political prisoners in Angola.